spicysoft/jp-www-gitlab-com/sites/uncategorized/source/pricing/faq-efficient-free-tier/index.html.md

 GitLab strongly encourages personal projects to be moved into Groups which will allow these projects to access all GitLab features as well as give you the ability to manage all users from the Usage Quotas page, start a trial, and purchase a subscription.

 **Q. What happens if I don’t reduce my user count before the date they're applied?**
-A. When the 5-user limit is applied to top-level namespaces with private visibility, only the most recently active 5-users can continue to access the namespace.
-The remaining users will be moved to the over-limit user state.
-These users will not be able to access the namespace.
-The namespace owner will be able to manage users from the Usage Quotas page - including deleting users, moving users from over-limit to active and vice versa.
+A. When the 5-user limit is applied to top-level namespaces with private visibility, namespaces exceeding the user limit will be placed in a read only state.
+These namespaces exceeding the user limit will continue to have read access but will be unable to write any new data.
+This applies to all types of storage including Repository, LFS, Packages, and Registry.

 **Q. How can I add users beyond the limit of 5 users?**
 A. The free tier has a limit of 5 users on top-level namespaces with private visibility which cannot be increased.
 GitLab recommends the paid tiers - Premium or Ultimate - for larger teams as there are no user limits and they contain features designed to increase your team’s productivity.
 We recommend starting a [free trial](https://gitlab.com/-/trial_registrations/new?glm_source=about.gitlab.com&glm_content=storage-usage-blog-post) of GitLab Ultimate to experience the value of the paid features while also getting access to unlimited users for the trial period.